-Commissioning of the lab was completed in the 2021-22 income year with some pre-core supporting activities undertaken.
+Commissioning of the lab was completed in the 2023-2024 income year with some pre-core supporting activities undertaken.

-As Red Pharmaceuticals LLC (USA) intend to spend over 2 million dollars per year on eligible R&D activities they are eligible to apply for a Criteria and Methodology approval (CAM) for the 2023 to 2025 income years for which they will have R&D core activity(s).
+As Red Pharmaceuticals LLC (USA) intend to spend over 2 million dollars per year on eligible R&D activities they are eligible to apply for a Criteria and Methodology approval for the 2025 to 2027 income years for which they will have R&D core activity(s).

-The due date to apply for the CAM approval is on or before the last day of the 6th month before the end of the first income year (application date) to which the criteria and methodologies relates to (30 September for taxpayers with a 31 March balance date), when filing their 2022-23 RDTI supplementary return they include the supporting activity expenditure from 2021-22 income year.
+The due date to apply for the criteria and methodologies approval is on or before the last day of the 6th month before the end of the first income year (application date) to which the criteria and methodologies relates to (30 September for taxpayers with a 31 March balance date), when filing their 2024-2025 RDTI supplementary return they include the supporting activity expenditure from 2023-2024 income year.